vaibhavs14/Design-of-nor-gate-schematic-and-layout/README.md

 ## Contents
 - [1.
 Schematic representation](#1-Schematic-representation)
 - [2.
 Layout representation](#2-Layout-representation)
--

 ## 1. Schematic representation

 A CMOS NOR gate is a logic gate that implements the logical NOR operation.
 It has two inputs and one output.
 The output is high (logic 1) only when **both** inputs are low (logic 0).
 Otherwise, the output is low (logic 0).

 A CMOS NOR gate is constructed using a network of NMOS and PMOS transistors.
-The NMOS transistors are connected in series between the power supply (VDD) and the output, while the PMOS transistors are connected in parallel between the ground (VSS) and the output.
+The PMOS transistors are connected in series between the power supply (VDD) and the output, while the NMOS transistors are connected in parallel between the ground (VSS) and the output.
 The inputs are connected to the gates of both NMOS and PMOS transistors.

 ![col4](https://github.com/user-attachments/assets/52d6ba22-799c-4044-8b4c-bfbaeae362cf)